programmer632/World-Geography-Challenge/README.md

 - 🤝 **Open Source**: Encourage contribution, learning, and community development.
 - 🔧 **Extensible**: Easily add your own questions or difficulty levels.
 - 🌐 **Accessible**: All code, comments, and UI text are in English for global reach.
+- 🌍 **Multilingual**: Supports English, Greek, and French for both UI and quiz content.
+- 🎵 **Customizable Music**: Choose from built-in tracks or play your own music file.

 ---